 Read on for information on University of Chicago admission requirements, a breakdown of the application process, and some examples of UChicago essay prompts.

-There is no minimum GPA or test score requirement for University of Chicago admissions.
-Its admission process is holistic and test-optional.
-UChicago realizes that standardized testing is not a fool-proof way of determining one’s potential.
+UChicago’s admission process is holistic and test-optional.
+UChicago realizes that standardized testing is not a foolproof way of determining one’s potential.

 However, recent admissions statistics can give you an idea of where you stand in comparison: